 Silence, a Luigi's Mansion fanfic

 A/N: And this counts as a separate fandom why?
-Well, whatever, I have a little oneshot here to liven the section up.
-Not exactly as romancey as I wanted it, but I managed to fix that at the end…hopefully… :D *shottossedoffaskyscraperthro wnincowpentrampled, but not necessarily in that order*
+Well, whatever, I have a little oneshot here to liven the section up, though it doesn't do the section or my writing abilities much justice.

 Nintendo Agent 2948: We own everything.
 And everything we don't own goes to its respective owners.
-(Yay for logic-defying Nintendo Agents!)
+(No, you don't have to use logic in your sentences when you're using NINTENDO LOGIC!)

 A flashlight beam played over the walls, ceiling and floor of the dark mansion.
 To many, the place seemed to be deserted; already giving it a haunted air.
 Some, like the toads and Mario, had excused that.
 There were no such things as ghosts, right?